saltkid/sgr/README.md

         1. you cannot add a path that is already in `dirs.txt`
         2. you cannot add a path that is a subdir of another path already in `dirs.txt`
             - this is because **sgr** will search for git repos under directories in `dirs.txt` so having a subdirectory of another directory will cause double the work for the same result
+        3. similar to 2, you cannot add a path that is a parent of another path already in `dirs.txt`
 2. `remove`
     - **args**: `path/to/dir`, `<int>`, `<int_x>-<int_y>`
     - removes `path/to/dir` from `dirs.txt` if it's in `dirs.txt`